-The United Nations Environment Programme has urged that the environmentalists be "guaranteed a fair, transparent and independent trial."
 Several human rights organizations have also spoken out against the environmentalists' imprisonment.
 Human Rights Watch has demanded that they receive adequate access to medical treatment, be released instead of being detained arbitrarily without being charged, and that a fair and transparent investigation be launched into allegations that they have been tortured.
 Amnesty International has also called for the environmentalists to be released and the charges against them to be dropped.
-Conservationist groups, including the Environmental Conservation Society and the World Wildlife Fund, have also issued statements supporting the hostages, as did famous anthropologist and primatologist Jane Goodall.
+Conservationist groups, including the Environmental Conservation Society and the World Wildlife Fund, have also issued statements supporting the hostages, as did famous British anthropologist and primatologist Jane Goodall.
 Actor Leonardo DiCaprio also expressed support for the environmentalists on social media.

-Relatives of the jailed environmentalists have written to Ayatollah Ali Khamenei, Iran's supreme leader, and Ebrahim Raisi, the head of Iran's judiciary, seeking their loved ones' immediate release.
+Relatives of the jailed environmentalists have written to Ayatollah Ali Khamenei, Iran's supreme leader, and Ebrahim Raisi, then the head of Iran's judiciary and now Iran's president, seeking their loved ones' immediate release.